Home / School Partnership

 Please make sure that the school has your current address, telephone number (home, work and where appropriate, mobile) and e-mail details.

 Teachers are available most days after 3:15 pm so please do not approach teachers before 8:50 am, as their class responsibility makes it difficult for them to give proper time to parents when the children are arriving.
 Please arrange with the teacher concerned to have an appointment after school when they will be able to give you all their attention.
+Messages needed for the school day can be left on the clipboards or you can ask for the teacher to telephone or arrange a meeting.

 With Senior Teachers